iptv-org/awesome-iptv/README.md

 A list of useful sources containing information about TV channels.

+- [IPTV-org](https://iptv-org.netlify.app) - A React application that compiles `IPTV` repository's `README.md` into `HTML`, categorizes `M3U` listing by types and allow copy to clipboard feature for users.
 - [LyngSat](https://www.lyngsat.com/) - A database of satellite TV channels containing the information necessary to capture a signal.
 - [LyngSat Logo](https://www.lyngsat-logo.com/) - Collection of TV channel logos.
 - [TV Address](http://www.tv-address.com/) - TV channels info.